 Parents can be your worst enemy or your best friend.
 Over the course of the last decade, I have been able to work with some of the most difficult parents, as well as some of the best parents.
 As a principal, I would like to offer a few tips for parents that I believe every educator would want them to know.

 I believe that the majority of parents do a solid job.
 However, there are those few rotten eggs that cause teachers and administrators to rethink their career choices, hide when they see them coming, and to curse them behind closed doors.
-These are the parents educators wish they could find in an empty alleyway and knock some sense into.
+These are the parents educators wish they could find in an empty alleyway and knock some sense into them.
 These parents make doing our job so much more difficult than what it has to be.

 Tip #1 – Be Supportive